Replacing Gaussian Processes with Neural Networks in Pulsar Timing Array Inference of the Gravitational-Wave Background: Methods

-We train our NN to minimize the $\mathcal{L}$.
+We train the NN to minimise the $\mathcal{L}$.
 We generate another dataset of 8000 points for test and validation.
 We use 4000 data points from this independently generated dataset as a validation set and the other 4000 as the test set.
-At each epoch during the training, in addition to the loss for the training data, the loss is calculated for the validation data, too.
+At each epoch during the training, in addition to the loss for the training data, the loss is calculated for the validation data as well.
 We use the test set when generating Fig.~\ref{fig:gp_nn_error_sidm}.

-In our case, training was performed for 1000 epochs with early stopping based on validation loss and patience=100, which means that if the validation loss does not decrease for 100 epochs, the training stops.
+In our case, training was performed for 1000 epochs with early stopping based on validation loss and patience=100, which means that if the validation loss does not decrease for 100 epochs, training stops.
 The NN parameters corresponding to the minimum validation loss were automatically restored and used for subsequent analysis.
+Our probabilistic NN was implemented using \texttt{Keras} \citep{keras}, an application programming interface (API) built on top of \texttt{TensorFlow}. \texttt{TensorFlow} \citep{tensorflow} is a Python-based platform for machine learning.
+In this work, we used \texttt{TensorFlow} version 2.15.1 and \texttt{tensorflow\_probability} version 0.23.0.